It’s a new year, which means another earnings season is underway!

 While I still have qualms with some of its gameplay mechanics, especially a lack of punchy weapon feedback and the opaque, stumbling nature of some puzzles that you need to complete in order to proceed, I will admit Capcom and its R&D Division 1 development team sets a new standard for what this type of product should be.
 Fans of the original are going to devour it like a hungry zombie does when you turn the wrong corner, and I anticipate it will bring in a substantial new audience as well.
 Which is great news after stories regarding its difficult development cycle, documented recently by Polygon.

-Though let’s be honest, I ain’t much of a reviewer.
-We like to talk business here.
-With my brief critical thoughts out of the way, let’s turn to the series from a commercial standpoint and do some predicting on where this remake will fall in its storied history.
+Though, let’s be honest.
+We like critiquing games here however we also really love to talk business!
+With my critical thoughts out of the way, let’s turn to the series from a commercial standpoint and do some predicting on where this remake will fall in its storied history.